engineyard/ey_services_api/README.md

 EY::ServicesAPI.setup(:auth_id => "...", :auth_key => "...")
 ```

-Then you can do things like register a new service.
+Then you can do things like register a new Add-on service.
 For example:

 ``` ruby
 EY::ServicesAPI.connection.register_service(